getgrav/grav-learn/pages/02.content/07.media/docs.md

 | Video              | mp4, mov, m4v, swf           |
 | Data / Information | txt, doc, html, pdf, zip, gz |

+A full list of supported mimetypes can be found in the `system/config/media.yaml` file.
+If there is a mimetype that is not currently supported, you can simply create your own `user/config/media.yaml` and add it in there.
+Just ensure you follow the same format as the original `system` file.
+The simplest approach is to copy the whole original file and make your edits.

 ## Display modes

 Grav provides a few different display modes for every kind of media object.